Department Manager, Retail Store Salary

 Pay Difference by Location

-For Retail Department Managers, New York provides a pay rate that is 45 percent greater than the national average.
-Retail Department Managers will also find cushy salaries in Los Angeles (+41 percent), Miami (+35 percent), Dallas (+26 percent), and Houston (+14 percent).
-The lowest-paying market is Charlotte, which sits 3 percent below the national average.
+Surpassing the national average by 46 percent, Retail Department Managers in New York receive some of the highest pay in the country.
+Retail Department Managers will also find cushy salaries in Los Angeles (+39 percent), Miami (+38 percent), Dallas (+29 percent), and Atlanta (+20 percent).
+In Charlotte, salaries are 5 percent below the national average and represent the lowest-paying market.